Are you looking for test card numbers?

-Pre-authorisation and authorisation adjustment
+Pre-authorization and authorization adjustment

 Use cases